-These aftermarket options can have a huge impact on the experience of hauling, launching and retrieving your boat
+These aftermarket options can make hauling, launching and retrieving your boat a lot easier.

 The endless adventure and flexibility delivered by a trailerable boat are awesome.
 You can fish or cruise virtually any waters within driving distance, just as long as the weather and the bite are right.
 But boat trailers also come with a number of headaches ranging from burned-out lightbulbs (learn to change one here) to difficulties mastering your trailer-backing skills (here’s some helpful advice on that subject).
 There are a number of trailer upgrades, however, that you can do to make your boat-trailering life better.
 Most of these are simple enough for DIY-savvy people to handle on their own, and all will make a substantial difference every time you use your boat.

 - Add guides for easier loading – There are countless options for bolt-on guides you can add to the back of your trailer, which will help the boat self-center as you drive it on.
 These make it much easier to load up at the end of the day.

 - Change incandescent lights to LEDs – Incandescent trailer bulbs burn out with frustrating regularity, and sometimes pop when a hot bulb abruptly meets cool water during the launching process.
 Upgrading to LEDs eliminates this issue.
 To get the best of two upgrades at once, opt for trailer guides that have built-in elevated lights.
 It takes a bit more effort and some wiring work to mount them, but by doing so, you’ll not only enjoy the self-centering benefit of the guides, but those lights will never get dunked again.
 Whether they’re LEDs or incandescent bulbs, this can drastically increase their service life.